HOW DO YOU SELL 1,000 DRESSES IN THREE MONTHS?

 “The purpose for containing the Tamana fashion show every 12 months is to convey greater self-belief and dignity into the lives of the specifically-abled,” Chona said.

-A colorful series of ensembles designed by college students of Pearl Academy with Tihar prison inmates turned into also displayed at the show.
+A colorful series of ensembles designed by Pearl Academy college students with Tihar prison inmates were also displayed at the show.

-The evening commenced with music via the visually impaired singing icon Diwakar Sharma.
-Among those present at the show have been the Australian High Commissioner to India, Bollywood actor Kriti Sanon, FDCI president Sethi and Tamana founder and president Shyama Chona, an educationist.
+The evening commenced with music by the visually impaired singing icon Diwakar Sharma.
+Among those present at the show were the Australian High Commissioner to India, Bollywood actor Kriti Sanon, FDCI president Sethi, and Tamana founder and president Shyama Chona, an educationist.

-“Tamana’s annual fashion display has through the years depicted that style does no longer discriminate and the in a different way-abled also can satisfy their aspirations of looking stylish,” Sethi said.
+“Tamana’s annual fashion display has, through the years, depicted that style no longer discriminates and that differently, the abled can also satisfy their aspirations of looking stylish,” Sethi said.

-Recognized state-wide for its contribution in the field of incapacity, NGO Tamana works with the cause of helping the cognitively impaired, intellectually challenged, and autistic youngsters.
+Recognized state-wide for its contribution to the field of incapacity, NGO Tamana works with the cause of helping the cognitively impaired, intellectually challenged, and autistic youngsters.